StanislavBaratov/StanislavBaratov/README.md

 My solution: https://github.com/StanislavBaratov/YandexCupRecSys2023

-This is my largest contest at the moment.
 The goal of this competition is making a model which predicts music genre from embeddings of music track.
 Solution of this task allows improve the quality of reccomendations of "My Wave" service of Yandex Music platform.
+My first experience in DL.
+Mistakes, mistakes and ...mistakes again.